 The Parliamentary Returns of I786 state that an unknown person gave land to this Parish vested in the churchwardens, and producing £1 10 s. per annum, but the object of the donation is not mentioned.
 The land alluded to in the Returns appears to have consisted of two small closes in Oxton, containing together about an acre and a half, one of which was called Godfrey Close, and it is supposed that they were derived from the gift of one Godfrey.
 A person of the name of John Godfrey was buried at Oxton in 1690, and searches have been made for his will, but without success.

 About 40 years ago* an exchange was made with Mrs. Margaret Sherbrooke, of one of the above-mentioned closes, for part of another close adjoining to the Godfrey Close, containing an equal quantity of land.

 The land now belonging to the charity forms one field, which is in the occupation of Henry Moore as a yearly tenant, at a good rent of £5 per annum, which is received by the churchwardens and overseers, and distributed by them shortly after the receipt thereof; in small sums, amongst all the poor persons belonging to the parish.

 *The document is undated so we can’t tell when this exchange took place.

 Today the Charity is overseen by Trustees who are appointed by Oxton Parish Council.
-As of 1 January 2019 the Trustees are Michael Asher and Matthew Bramble.
+As of March 2019 the Trustees are Michael Asher, Matthew Bramble and Emma Cross.